 Sample ballots are generally available on the website several weeks prior to the election.
 Access sample ballots for current elections here.

 - Where do I go to vote?

-Since new law (HB13-1303) requires that all elections beginning July 1, 2013, are conducted as mail ballot elections, ballots will be mailed to all active voters at the most current address on file in the voter registration system.
-It is the voter’s responsibility to update your address if it changes.
+Since new law (HB13-1303) requires that all elections beginning July 1, 2013, are conducted as mail ballot elections, ballots will be mailed to all active voters to the most current address on file in the voter registration system.
+It is the voter’s responsibility to update their address if it changes.